-Las Vegas reopening from coronavirus casino closure
+Las Vegas reopens from historic coronavirus casino closure

 By April, unemployment reached 28.2%, topping figures in any state even during the Great Depression.
 Casino winnings were near zero.

 The biggest casino operators, MGM Resorts and Caesars Entertainment, won’t immediately open all their Strip properties.
-Executives said they want to see how many show up.
+Executives said they want to see how many people show up.

-The first to arrive are expected to be area residents, then motorists from nearby U.S. states followed by air travelers.
+The first to arrive were expected to be area residents, then motorists from nearby U.S. states followed by air travelers.

 “The market still relies heavily on air traffic, and the longer stays in Vegas are usually tied to mass social gatherings, including conventions … concerts and fights, all of which may take longer to recover,” UBS analyst Robin Farley said.